Bylaws of the CDP Computer and Internet Caucus

 Section 6 - We shall facilitate the organization of the Democratic online community and provide support, especially prior to elections.

 Section 7 - We shall schedule online conferencing and debate for our membership and all other interested Democrats.

 Section 8 - We shall maintain a relationship with the State Party and assist in disseminating party information to our members and the Democratic online community.

 Article II - Membership

-Section 1 - Membership shall include persons of voting registration or preregistration age (as defined in the Elections Code) who meet the eligibility requirements for Caucus membership and who have an interest in communication technology and the Internet and who supports the mission of this caucus.
+Section 1 - Membership shall include persons of voting registration or preregistration age (as defined in the Elections Code) who meet the eligibility requirements for Caucus membership and who have an interest in using communication technology and the Internet to support the mission of this Caucus.

 Section 2 - Only those persons who are either (a) registered Democrats, or (b) ineligible to register as Democrats but who have expressed an intent to register as a Democrat upon becoming eligible, shall be eligible for full membership.
-They will be entitled to all membership privileges, including full voting rights, upon payment of annual dues or receiving of a waiver from payment of dues.
+Such persons will be entitled to all membership privileges, including full voting rights, upon payment of annual dues or receiving of a waiver from payment of dues.

 Section 3 - Members and non-members shall be eligible to participate in online discussions and meetings but voting and holding office shall be restricted to members only.

 Section 4 - This Caucus is prohibited from discriminating on the basis of race, color, creed, national origin, sex, age, religion, ethnic identity, sexual orientation, gender identity, economic status or disability as defined by the Americans with Disabilities Act of 1990.